tigerbeetle/tigerbeetle/docs/design/consistency.md

 > Note that a request refers to a batch, rather than a single event.

 - A request executes within the cluster at most once.
 - Requests do not [time out](#retries).
-A timeout typically implies failure, which cannot be conclusively determined in the context of network faults.
+Clients will continuously retry requests until they receive a reply from the cluster.
+This is because in the case of a network partition, a lack of response from the cluster could either indicate that the request was dropped before it was processed or that the reply was dropped after the request was processed.
 Note that individual [pending transfers](./two-phase-transfers.md) within a request may have [timeouts](../reference/transfers.md#timeout).
 - Requests retried by their original client session receive identical replies.